seekhealing/seekhealing.github.io/_sections/hero-watm/watm-hero.md

 ## Everyone is welcome!
 Invite loved ones, whether they're far away or you're cooped up in quarantine together.
 We can't wait to connect with all of you.
 {: class="watm-hero-text"}

 ## Check out the event schedule below.
-Just be sure to register, if you haven't already: [Register Now!](/we-are-the-medicine-festival/#watm-registration){: class="button cta"}
+Just be sure to register, if you haven't already: [Register Now!](/we-are-the-medicine-festival/#watm-registration){: class="button"}
 {: class="watm-hero-text"}